 I dressed my plaid blazer down with leather leggings and booties.
 I layered underneath with a velvet cami and my favorite Free People bralette (if you watch my Instagram stories, yes is the one I fixed after Mia ate it).
 This look is both casual and edgy.
 I wore it out to run errands and go shopping.
 I ended up at an event that night, and the blazer was perfect to transition from day to night, but still looked nice.

 How to Dress Down A Blazer in 2021

 Choose an Oversized and/or Deconstructed Blazer

-The These styles are oftentimes one in the same.
+These styles are oftentimes one and the same.
 Choosing a blazer that is oversized but not too oversized is important.
 You don’t want to have one that is too large, so if it isn’t designed to be oversized, only size up once to keep it proportional.
 A deconstructed blazer allows for a more casual feel.
-Your suit blazers will hold their shape on the hanger, the shoulders will be more stiff, and your lapels will stay upright, unlike a deconstructed blazer which will hang more like a cardgian, and be a bit floppy.
+Your suit blazers will hold their shape on the hanger, the shoulders will be stiffer, and your lapels will stay upright, unlike a deconstructed blazer which will hang more like a cardigan, and be a bit floppy.

 Style Your Blazer with Jeans or Leggings

 Causal bottoms dress down the blazer, so jeans or leather leggings are going to be your best bet.
 In the summer you can even choose shorts or a casual skirt.
 The bottoms are the most critical piece of the outfit because they are the other main focal point of the look.
 You can go with any style of jeans, I love my skinny jeans, but flares or straight-leg jeans would also look great!

 Stay Away from Blouses or Collared Shirts